aau-claaudia/sci-sw-dev/README.md

 called filename.dat, and 4) inputs the produced semicolon-separated file into the supplied R script and executes it.

-The results can be found in this git repository along with the /data folder, including the final output distribution plot in filename.pdf
+The results can be found in the top folder of this git repository along with the /data folder, including the final output distribution plot in filename.pdf

 The data of the bash script commands are saved in the following files:
 1) pyout.dat